MicrosoftDocs/winapps-winrt-api/microsoft.ui.xaml.input/pointerroutedeventargs.md

 Specific events often have information available in the various pointer device and pointer point classes that is mainly only relevant for that event.
 For example, when you handle [PointerWheelChanged](../microsoft.ui.xaml/uielement_pointerwheelchanged.md), you might be interested in the [MouseWheelDelta](../microsoft.ui.input/pointerpointproperties_mousewheeldelta.md) from [PointerPointProperties](../microsoft.ui.input/pointerpointproperties.md).

-The object retrieved by the GetCurrentPoint and GetIntermediatePoints methods provide access to extended pointer info through the [Properties](../microsoft.ui.input/pointerpoint_properties.md) property, which gets a [PointerPointProperties](../microsoft.ui.input/pointerpointproperties.md) object.
+The object retrieved by the `GetCurrentPoint` and `GetIntermediatePoints` methods provide access to extended pointer info through the [Properties](../microsoft.ui.input/pointerpoint_properties.md) property, which gets a [PointerPointProperties](../microsoft.ui.input/pointerpointproperties.md) object.

 In the following example, we get extended pointer properties through the [PointerPoint](../microsoft.ui.input/pointerpoint.md) and [PointerPointProperties](../microsoft.ui.input/pointerpointproperties.md) objects.
-(See [Quickstart: Pointers](/previous-versions/windows/apps/hh465383(v=win.10)) for the complete example.)
+(See [Handle pointer input](/windows/apps/design/input/handle-pointer-input) for the complete example.)

 :::code language="csharp" source="code/PointerInput/csharp/MainWindow.xaml.cs" id="SnippetQueryPointer":::